 The upgraded submarines will be designated Project 949AM.

 Oscar II submarines have a length of 155m, depth of 600m and a displacement of 24,000t.
 Each submarine has the capacity to accommodate a total of 107 crew members.

 Designed to deliver missile blows on groups of ships and coastal installations, the submarine constitutes an updated version of Project 949 with one additional compartment to improve the inner arrangement of the armament and equipment.

-In the 1980s the Rubin Design Bureau was responsible for developing a number of third-generation nuclear submarines with cruise missiles, including Projects 949 (“Granit”, “Oscar I”) and 949A (“Antey”, “Oscar II”).
+In the 1980s, the Rubin Design Bureau was responsible for developing a number of third-generation nuclear-powered submarines with cruise missiles, including Projects 949 (“Granit”, “Oscar I”) and 949A (“Antey”, “Oscar II”).
 The Bureau took the lead in using naval cruise missiles, designing the first cruise missile nuclear submarine – Project 659 (“Echo I”), then Project 675 (“Echo II”) and related modifications.

-On 12 August 2000, the Oscar II nuclear-powered cruise missile submarine, Kursk (K 141), sank in the Barents Sea, with the loss of all 118 crew.
+In August 2000, the Oscar II nuclear-powered cruise missile submarine, Kursk (K 141), sank in the Barents Sea, with the loss of all 118 crew.
 Commissioned in 1994, the Kursk was part of the Russian Northern Fleet.
 From Norwegian seismological records, it appeared that the submarine was destroyed by two explosions.
-A subsequent enquiry confirmed that these were caused by the explosion of a Type 65 high test peroxide (HTP) 650mm torpedo, which triggered the explosion in the weapons compartment that caused the vessel to sink.
-The blast was caused by highly volatile torpedo propellant that leaked and came in contact with kerosene and metal.
-Vain efforts to rescue any surviving crew were aided by the UK’s LR5 submarine rescue vehicle and a Norwegian diving team.